Our Partners

 The EPC’s latest collection of weekly polling roundups, memos, decks, and other resources.
 Updated every week.

-This post includes climate and environment headlines, data points, and key takeaways from recent public polling and research–including new national polling on the reconciliation bill’s clean energy rollbacks, NEPA, and national monuments + new statewide polling about renewable energy in North Carolina and about EV manufacturing in Michigan.
+This post includes climate and environment headlines, data points, and key takeaways from recent public polling and research–including new polling on climate change, extreme weather, and the federal government’s environmental regulations.

-This post includes climate and environment headlines, data points, and key takeaways from recent public polling and research–including new polling on the reconciliation bill, clean energy, and critical minerals.
+This post includes climate and environment headlines, data points, and key takeaways from recent public polling and research–including new polling on permitting reform, Venezuela’s oil, and trust in science.

-This post includes climate and environment headlines, data points, and key takeaways from recent public polling and research–including recent polling on environmental justice issues, LIHEAP, indoor gas pollution, and the federal government’s role in protecting people from the health impacts of climate change.
+This post includes climate and environment headlines, data points, and key takeaways from recent public polling and research–including new polling on Venezuela, oil, and energy costs.

-This post includes climate and environment headlines, data points, and key takeaways from recent public polling and research–including new national polling on federal science funding, a new international survey about methane emissions, a new survey of Western voters’ attitudes about drilling on public lands, and new polling about companies’ stances on climate change.
+This post includes climate and environment headlines, data points, and key takeaways from recent public polling and research–including the latest wave of Yale and GMU’s long-running “Climate Change in the American Mind” survey, new polling on Venezuela and the country’s oil, and new polling on data centers.

 Weekly Polling Roundups